India–Palau relations: Foreign aid

 India provided a grant of $150,000 to procure kitchen equipment for the Palau National Hospital and $100,000 to procure a boat and two pick-up trucks in 2008.
 Another $100,000 was provided in June 2010 for procurement of computers, and $100,000 in August 2011 for IT and computer up-gradation in Palauan Government offices and diplomatic missions.
-In June 2014, India provided a grant of $168,000 to assist Palau in hosting the 45th Pacific Island Forum.
+In June 2014, India provided a grant of $168,000 to assist Palau in hosting the 45th Pacific Islands Forum.
 India donated $50,000 towards disaster relief in the damage caused by Super-Typhoon Haiyan in March 2014.

 India announced that it would provide a grant-in-aid of US$100,000 annually to each of the 14 Pacific Island countries, including Palau, at the Post Forum Dialogue partner meeting in 2006.
 The amount was increased to US$125,000 annually from 2009.
 At the first FIPIC Summit on 19 November 2014, Prime Minister Modi announced numerous steps that India would take to improve relations with Pacific Island countries, including Palau, such as easing visa policies, increase in grant-in-aid to Pacific Island Countries to $200,000 each annually, and several measures to boost bilateral trade and aid in the development of the Pacific Island countries.

 India donated $10,000 to help fund a new office for the Palau Track and Field Association.
 The Association officially inaugurated the new office on 15 February 2017.

 Citizens of Palau are eligible for scholarships under the Indian Technical and Economic Cooperation Programme.
 Palauan diplomats attended a special training course for diplomats from Pacific Island Countries organized by the Foreign Service Institute and held in Palau in May 2015.